LaRI: Layered Ray Intersections for Single-view 3D Geometric Reasoning: Experiments

 \subsection{Ablation studies}

-We perform detailed investigations on how the major components, key hyper-parameters, and contributions of \ac{lari} affect the final results.
+We perform detailed investigations on how the major components, key hyperparameters, and contributions of \ac{lari} affect the final results.

 \textbf{Number of layers.} As the number of layers $L$ of the \ac{lari} map is crucial for unseen geometric reasoning, we set $L$ to $\{3,5,8\}$ to investigate its influence on the final performance.
 As shown in Table~\ref{tab:nlayer}, object data is more sensitive to the number of layers compared to scene-level data, possibly because the object data contains a higher ratio of unseen surfaces due to self-occlusion.
-For both data types, the performances are close, and we choose $L=5$ as the default setting for the two scenarios.
+For both data types, the performances are close, and we choose $L=5$ as the default setting.

-\textbf{Pre-trained weights.} We run our method with (1) no pre-trained weights, (2) with DINO-v2~\cite{oquab2023dinov2} pre-trained weights, and with (3) pre-trained weights from the latest 3D point map estimation method~\cite{wang2024moge}.
-As shown in {Table~\ref{tab:pretrain}, pre-training is crucial to our method (as seen in row 1 and 2).
-The model with DINO-v2 weights~\cite{oquab2023dinov2} yields equally good results as the weights of the geometric model~\cite{wang2024moge} for object-level data.
-And DINO-v2 weights are slightly inferior in scene-level data.
-This indicates that the general image-based prior works well for the \ac{lari} map regression task.
+\textbf{Pre-trained weights.} We run our method (1) with no pre-trained weights, (2) with DINO-v2~\citep{oquab2023dinov2} and DINO-v3~\cite{simeoni2025dinov3} weights, and (3) with weights from a 3D point map estimation method~\citep{wang2024moge}.
+As shown in Table~\ref{tab:pretrain}, pre-training is crucial to our method.
+The model with DINO-v2/v3 weights yields similar or better results than the geometric model's weights.
+Meanwhile, weights from the geometric model perform better in scene-level data.
+This indicates that \ac{lari} can benefit widely from different pre-trained priors.

-\textbf{Efficiency.} We evaluate the network parameters and inference time.
-As shown in {Table~\ref{tab:efficiency}, our point map prediction model yields significantly fewer parameters and less running time in object-level reconstruction compared to existing large single-view/generative models.
-Meanwhile, our method demonstrates similar or better efficiency than existing depth/point map estimation methods, with the additional reasoning for unseen layers.}
+\textbf{Efficiency.} We evaluate both network parameters and inference speed.
+As shown in Table~\ref{tab:efficiency}, we report the computation efficiency for (1) the point map prediction model alone and (2) the combined setup including both the point map model and the stopping index model.
+Under both settings, our model contains fewer parameters and achieves faster inference for object-level reconstruction compared to existing large single-view or generative models~\cite{boss2024sf3d, xiang2024structured,huang2025spar3d}.
+For scene-level comparison, our point map estimation model attains efficiency comparable to or better than all existing depth- or point–map–based methods, while additionally providing reasoning over unseen layers.
+When including the stopping index predictor, the overall model remains similar in parameter count and runtime to DUSt3R and DepthPro, though it is less efficient than MoGe.